 However, what a lot of people don’t find are all the different viewpoints there are!

-This town has a lot to offer, including incredible viewpoints, small local restaurants, and quite a few nearby hikes!
+This town has a lot to offer, including incredible viewpoints, gothic fountains, war monuments, chapels, small local restaurants, and quite a few nearby hikes!

 3. La Turbie